FSD Logo - White

 Tajikistan

-In Tajikistan, FSD works on clearing landmines and other unexploded ordnance, remediates areas contaminated with toxic pollutants and promotes resilience against climate change.
+In Tajikistan, FSD works on clearing landmines and other unexploded ordnance, remediating areas contaminated with toxic pollutants and promoting resilience against climate change.

 Destruction preparation of munitions along the Tajik-Afgan border